 The calculation of diluted net income per ordinary shares does not consider the effect of the warrants issued in connection with the Public Offering (including sale of the Over-Allotment Units) and the Private Placement to purchase an aggregate of 16,699,626 ordinary shares in the calculation of diluted income per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted net income per share is the same as basic net income per share for the period from January 8, 2021 (inception) through December 31, 2021.
-Accretion associated with the redeemable Class A ordinary shares is excluded from net income per share as the redemption value approximates fair value.
+As a result, diluted net income per share is the same as basic net income per share for the year ended December 31, 2022 and for the period from January 8, 2021 (inception) through December 31, 2021.
+Accretion associated with the redeemable Class A ordinary shares is excluded from net income per share as the redeemption value approximates fair value.